About indexer clusters and index replication

 - One or more search heads to coordinate searches across the set of peer nodes.

-The master node manages the cluster.
+The manager node manages the cluster.
 It coordinates the replicating activities of the peer nodes and tells the search head where to find data.
 It also helps manage the configuration of peer nodes and orchestrates remedial activities if a peer goes down.

 The peer nodes receive and index incoming data, just like non-clustered, stand-alone indexers.
 Unlike stand-alone indexers, however, peer nodes also replicate data from other nodes in the cluster.
 A peer node can index its own incoming data while simultaneously storing copies of data from other nodes.
 You must have at least as many peer nodes as the replication factor.
 That is, to support a replication factor of 3, you need a minimum of three peer nodes.

 The search head runs searches across the set of peer nodes.
 You must use a search head to manage searches across indexer clusters.